-- 1. Extremes in hairstyle, jewelry, make-up and attire are not permitted. - Tattoos (body art) must be covered during the school day and/or at school sponsored events. - 3.
+- 1. Tattoos (body art) must be covered during the school day. - 2.
+Extremes in hairstyle (and color), jewelry, make-up and attire are not permitted. - 3.
 Any head covering hats, scarves, bandannas should be removed while in the building. - 4.
 Facial hair is prohibited during all school hours regardless of whether the student is in uniform or not. - 5.
-No slippers, UGG slipper shoes, flip flops, sandals, slides, high heeled shoes, heeled boots, or Crocs. - 6.
 No facial piercings, mouth piercings or gauges in ears.
-Small studs in the nose are acceptable. - 7.
-Hair must be neat, clean, up and off the collar (for boys), out of the face, and appropriate for an internship interview.
-Experimentation with hairstyles are not acceptable during the school year.
+Small studs in the nose are acceptable. - 6.
+Hair must be off the collar (for boys), out of the face, and appropriate for an internship interview.